Blackbirding: New Caledonia

 Blackbirding and recruitment of South Sea Islanders as labourers to the French colony of New Caledonia began in 1865 and lasted until the 1930s.
 Around 15,000 people were transported during this period, the vast majority coming from the New Hebrides.
 In 1865, the French colonial government contracted sandalwood merchant Andrew Henry to bring 33 people from Erromango.
 Henry had previously been involved in sending labourers to Queensland for the cotton plantations of Robert Towns.
 Another recruiter, John Higginson, entered the trade in 1868, and by 1870, around 720 Islanders had been brought to labour in New Caledonia.
 A mining boom in 1873 saw a large increase in labour demand and many more ships became involved in the blackbirding trade with 900 Islanders being recruited in 1874 alone.
 Apart from some early government controls in the 1860s, the recruitment of Islanders was highly unregulated and open to abuse.
 Children as young as six years old could be legally recruited on lengthy contracts of up to twelve years.
 These children could also be legally paid at only half the rate of adults and given only half the required rations.
 Somewhere between a quarter and half of all the Islanders transported and forced to labour at New Caledonia were children.

 The blackbirded labourers in New Caledonia worked in the plantation, mining, pastoral, domestic servant and sailing industries.
 Approximately 33% of these workers died while in New Caledonia and around half of those who survived did not receive any payment for their toil.
 They were often not returned to their islands of origin and of those who were, about a third died in the first year of returning from poor health acquired from working in terrible conditions at New Caledonia.
 The labourers were subjected to inadequate food, poor shelter and harsh punishments whilst in New Caledonia.
 They could be imprisoned for not working to their employer's satisfaction, where the colonial government exploited them further as unpaid prison labour.
 They were also sold-on and transferred to other colonists upon the death or bankruptcy of their original employer.
 Well-known blackbirding vessels involved in the labour trade to New Caledonia were Aoba, Annette, Venus, Aurora, Ika Vuka, Idaho, Ambroua and Effie Meikle.
-Captains and recruiters notorious for kidnap and blackbirding for the New Caledonia market included James Toutant Proctor, "Black Tom", Jean-Louis Villedieu, Martial Briault, Charles Peterson Stuart, Walter Champion, Gabriel Madezo and Captain H. McKenzie.
+Captains and recruiters notorious for kidnapping and blackbirding for the New Caledonia market included James Toutant Proctor, "Black Tom", Jean-Louis Villedieu, Martial Briault, Charles Peterson Stuart, Walter Champion, Gabriel Madezo and Captain H. McKenzie.
 The company Joubert & Carter run by Didier Numa Joubert and Douglas Carter owned many of the blackbirding vessels in the early years of trade.
 Recruiting to New Caledonia continued well into the 20th Century but at a much lower rate and less violent manner.
 It was only brought to an end in the 1930s with the approach of World War II.